KIPAC/C2I2O/README.md

 # C2I2O
-Cosmologies to Intermediates to Obserables and Back Again
+Cosmologies to Intermediates to Observables and Back Again